 The User hereby agrees that the Company may aggregate and manipulate the Metering Data provided by the User to the Company under Clauses 29.3 and 29.4, and may share that data with any DNO Party or IDNO Party to whom the Company owes obligations under Section 2B for the purpose of matters provided for or envisaged by Section 2B (including the calculation of any charges payable by the Company under Section 2B).

+Installation of Relevant Alt HAN Equipment

+Where the User installs or arranges for the installation of Relevant Alt HAN Equipment in respect of any Premises, the Company agrees that the User may install the equipment such that it is connected to and draws power from the Company's Distribution System; provided that the Relevant Alt HAN Equipment must be installed in such a way as to minimise the risk of illegal abstraction of electricity.
+The User may keep such Relevant Alt HAN Equipment installed, and may operate, inspect, maintain, repair, renew, reposition, replace and/or remove such Relevant Alt HAN Equipment.